 PlayStation Vue allows five streams at once but limits them to inside your house.
 You can use apps such as Fox Sports Go to watch the game outside of your house.
 PlayStation Vue also offers a 7-day free trial.

-The newest option is DIRECTV NOW, which starts at $35 a month, and you get your local sports network and a ton of other networks such as FS1 and ESPN.
+The newest option is DIRECTV NOW and it allows you to get your local sports network and a ton of other networks such as FS1 and ESPN.

 DIRECTV NOW also offers a 7-day free trial to test it before you pay for it.
 You can also use DIRECTV NOW to watch two games at once.